|Originator||International Water Institute|

 Data covers the following Minnesota counties: Becker, Beltrami, Big Stone, Clay, Clearwater, Grant, Kittson, Koochiching (northern portion), Lake of the Woods, Mahnomen, Marshall, Norman, Otter Tail, Pennington, Polk, Red Lake, Roseau, Stevens, Traverse, Wilkin.
 Products included are: One- and three-meter DEMs, one- and three-meter hillshades, and two-foot contours, plus a tile index map for each county.
 Since breaklines were not available for all of the Minnesota portion of the basin, the data has not been hydro-flattened.

-The original data was provided by the International Water Institute (IWI) and the United States Geological Service.
+The original data was provided by the International Water Institute (IWI) and the United States Geological Survey.
 IWI's Red River Basin Mapping Initiative acquired a highly accurate digital elevation model (DEM) for the Red River of the North Basin south of the U.S./Canada border in UTM Zone 14 coordinates.

 Note: This metadata record was created at the Minnesota Geospatial Information Office by combining information from the IWI and DNR.